San Diego California, USA Travel Guide

 No specific "exit fees" or taxes for departing from the U.S. For tourists.
 Airline tickets usually include all relevant taxes.

-For international flights, arrive 2.5-3 hours before scheduled departure.
+For international flights, be THERE two.5-3 hours before scheduled departure.
 For domestic, 1.5-2 hours.
 San Diego International Airport offers various dining, retail, and lounge options.

-Always confirm flight timetables and airport security wait times with your airline or airport website before you go out.
+Always confirm flight timetables and airport security waiting periods with your airline or airport website before you go out.
 Unexpected delays occur.